-- The granting of a variance will not have an unreasonably adverse effect on the natural environment; and - The property is not located, in whole or in part, within a shoreland area, as defined in 38 M.R.S. § 435, nor within a shoreland zone or flood hazard zone, as defined in this article.
+- 3. The practical difficulty is not the result of action taken by the applicant or a prior owner: - 4.
+No other feasible alternative is available to the applicant, except a variance; - The granting of a variance will not have an unreasonably adverse effect on the natural environment; and - 6.
+The property is not located, in whole or in part, within a shoreland area, as defined in 38 M.R.S. § 435, nor within a shoreland zone or flood hazard zone, as defined in this article.